-We derive an annual historical loss rate based on a commercial mortgage-backed securities ("CMBS") database with historical losses from 1998 through the fourth quarter of 2024 provided by a third party, Trepp LLC ("Trepp").
-We apply various filters to arrive at a CMBS dataset most analogous to our current portfolio from which to determine an appropriate historical loss rate.
-The annual historical loss rate is further adjusted to reflect our expectations of the macroeconomic environment for a reasonable and supportable forecast period of eight quarters.
+We derived an annual historical loss rate based on a commercial mortgage-backed securities ("CMBS") database with historical losses from 1998 through the fourth quarter of 2023 provided by a third party, Trepp LLC.
+We applied various filters to arrive at a CMBS dataset most analogous to our current portfolio from which to determine an appropriate historical loss rate.
+The annual historical loss rate was further adjusted to reflect our expectations of the macroeconomic environment for a reasonable and supportable forecast period.
+At the onset of the COVID-19 pandemic in 2020, we adopted a shortened four quarter forecast period in response to heightened macroeconomic uncertainty brought by the pandemic.
+With the effects of the pandemic gradually easing in response to global and domestic vaccination efforts and other public safety measures, we reverted to a longer forecast period of six quarters effective December 31, 2022 and further extended to eight quarters effective March 31, 2023.
 In assessing the macroeconomic environment, we consider macroeconomic factors, including unemployment rate, commercial real estate prices, and market liquidity.
-We compare the historical data for each metric to historical commercial real estate losses in order to determine the correlation of the data.
-We use projections, obtained from third-party service providers, of each factor to approximate the impact the macroeconomic outlook may have on our loss rate.
+We compared the historical data for each metric to historical commercial real estate losses in order to determine the correlation of the data.
+We used projections, obtained from third-party service providers, of each factor to approximate the impact the macroeconomic outlook may have on our loss rate.

-The General CECL Allowance on subordinate loans is calculated by incorporating both the loan balance of the position(s) of the structurally senior thirdparty lender(s) and the balance of our subordinate loan(s).
+The General CECL Allowance on subordinate loans is calculated by incorporating both the loan balance of the position(s) of the structurally senior third-party lender(s) and the balance of our subordinate loan(s).
 The subordinate loans, by virtue of being the first loss position, are required to absorb losses prior to the senior position(s) being impacted, resulting in a higher percentage allowance attributable to the subordinate loan.
 The General CECL Allowance on unfunded loan commitments is time-weighted based on our expected commitment to fund such obligations.
 The General CECL Allowance on unfunded commitments is recorded as a liability on our consolidated balance sheets within accounts payable, accrued expenses and other liabilities.
-The considerations in estimating our General CECL reserve for unfunded loan commitments are similar to those used for the related outstanding loans receivable.

-Additionally, we have made an accounting policy election to exclude accrued interest receivables from the amortized cost basis of the related commercial mortgage loans and subordinate loans and other lending assets in determining the General CECL Allowance, as any uncollectible accrued interest receivable is written off in a timely manner.
-As of December 31, 2024 and December 31, 2023, accrued interest receivable was \$58.5 million and \$72.4 million, respectively, and included within other assets on our consolidated balance sheets.
+We have made an accounting policy election to exclude accrued interest receivable (\$72.4 million and \$65.4 million as of December 31, 2023 and 2022, respectively), included in other assets on our consolidated balance sheets, from the amortized cost basis of the related commercial mortgage loans and subordinate loans and other lending assets in determining the General CECL Allowance, as any uncollectible accrued interest receivable is written off in a timely manner.